ShadiBahaa/ECommerce/README.md

 # E-Commerce System

-A comprehensive Java-based e-commerce system that handles product management, shopping cart functionality, and checkout processing with support for both shippable and non-shippable products.
+A basic Java-based e-commerce system that handles product management, shopping cart functionality, and checkout processing with support for both shippable and non-shippable products.

 ## Features